kratipaliwal/SparkFlow-ETL/README.md

 # SparkFlow-ETL
 **Overview**
-This project demonstrates how to build modular and scalable ETL (Extract, Transform, Load) pipelines using Databricks Community Edition with PySpark, the Python API for Apache Spark.
+-This project demonstrates how to build modular and scalable ETL (Extract, Transform, Load) pipelines using Databricks Community Edition with PySpark, the Python API for Apache Spark.
-It covers data ingestion from multiple formats, transformation using Spark SQL and the DataFrame API, and loading results into storage layers like DataLakes and Delta tables.
+-It covers data ingestion from multiple formats, transformation using Spark SQL and the DataFrame API, and loading results into storage layers like DataLakes and Delta tables.

 **1. Extractor Module**
-Uses a Factory Pattern to load data from:
+Uses a Factory Pattern to load data from: i.CSV ii.Parquet iii.Delta Tables
-CSV
-Parquet
-Delta Tables

 **2. Transformer Module**
 Implements business logic using: